sethlilly/Hipster-Ipsum-for-Coda/readme.md

 Usage
 -----

 In Coda, place your cursor at the desired location and type the number of paragraphs of Hipster Ipsum you'd like (1-99).
 Then select the number and choose either Hipster Latin or Hipster Centric from the Hipster Ipsum menu.
-Hipster Ipsum will replace the selected text with the chosen number of paragraphs.
-If you do not make a selection or select something other than a number from 1-99, Hipster Ipsum will return one paragraph, replacing the currently selected text.
+Hipster Ipsum for Coda will replace the selected text with the chosen number of paragraphs.
+If you do not make a selection or select something other than a number from 1-99, Hipster Ipsum for Coda will return one paragraph, replacing the currently selected text.

 License
 -------